 For more information on neck pain in dogs and the ways in which it can present itself, please feel free to read our guide to Neck and Back Pain in Dogs .

 How Do I Treat My Dog’s Stiff Neck?

-After examining the dog, your vet will be able to tell you the underlying cause for the neck pain, which may be damage to a specific muscle incurred during play or even a broken bone or slipped disk caused by a serious accident.
+After examining your pooch, your vet will be able to tell you the underlying cause for the neck pain, which may be damage to a specific muscle incurred during play or even a broken bone or slipped disk caused by a serious accident.
 Each condition will have a different treatment method, with muscular issues most often being resolved through some combination of rest, icing, anti-inflammatory drugs or steroid injections to aid recovery.
 In serious cases, such as major muscular tears or broken bones, it will be necessary to perform surgery to fix the problem.
 Recovery times obviously vary, but in all but the most severe cases, the dog should be back to normal within the space of a few months.
 During this period, they will require painkillers and plenty of rest in order to heal properly, with animals that have undergone surgery requiring regular doses of antibiotics in order to avoid infections.
-To aid their recovery, the dog may require physiotherapy, which will oftentimes be conducted during appointments with a professional physiotherapist but can be conducted at home on a basic level.
-These exercises will acclimatize the dog to moving naturally again and will help reduce muscular imbalances and other such problems.
+To aid their recovery, your pup may require physiotherapy, which will oftentimes be conducted during appointments with a professional physiotherapist but can be conducted at home on a basic level.
+These exercises will acclimatize your dog to moving naturally again and will help reduce muscular imbalances and other such problems.

 How Are Stiff Necks Similar in Dogs and Humans?

 Although there are many differences between the medical care offered to humans and dogs, there are some similarities in the ways that neck and spinal problems can be treated.

 Commonly, dogs and people may experience the degradation of the cartilage that separates their vertebrae, causing pain.
 This can be fixed by fusing together the two vertebrae either side of the destroyed cartilage.